550 Madison Avenue: Form

 The primary portion of the building is the 37-story office tower along Madison Avenue, on the eastern section of the land lot.
 The tower is 647 ft tall, as measured from sidewalk level to the highest point of the tower's broken pediment.
 There are no setbacks.
 Unlike other postmodernist structures with irregular ground-level plans, 550 Madison Avenue was designed as a rectangle at ground level, similar to older International Style buildings.
 The tower stories have a footprint measuring 200 by 90 ft.
-(Note: The New York City Landmarks Preservation Commission describes the tower stories as measuring 200 by 100 ft, but also describes the 55th and 56th Street facades as measuring 90 ft wide.)
+(Note: The New York City Landmarks Preservation Commission describes the tower stories as measuring 200 by 100 ft, but also describes the 55th and 56th Street elevations as measuring 90 ft wide.)

 There was also a three- and four-story annex at the western end of the site.
 At the time of 550 Madison Avenue's construction, there was a lease on the adjacent Corning Glass Building that limited the height of any structures near that building to 60 ft in height.
 This restriction included the westernmost lots of the AT&T site, so the roof of the annex was exactly 60 feet tall.
 Following an early-2020s renovation, the annex was demolished and replaced with a single-story annex.